Abdul Hakim (poet): Early life

-Abdul Hakim was born in the village of Babupur in 1620.
+Hakim was born in Babupur village in 1620.
 Babupur is generally said to be the modern-day village of Sudharam in the island of Sandwip.
 In addition to his fluency in the Bengali language, he also studied Arabic, Persian and Sanskrit.

 Career

-Abdul Hakim is well known for his patriotism and specially his love for the Bengali language.
-In Abdul Hakim's day, elite Bengali Muslims looked down upon it, favoured the Persian court language instead.
-Abdul Hakim criticized their disdainful attitude towards the local tongue.
+Hakim is well known for his patriotism and specially his love for Bengali.
+In his day, elite Bengali Muslims looked down upon it, favoured the Persian court language instead.
+Hakim criticized their disdainful attitude towards the local tongue.